neo-terribile/Quest-for-Glubschor/README.md

     - Houses

  - New areas with progress
-  - Dungeon
+    - Dungens
     - Forrest
     - Sea
     - Mountain

   - 14 Monokel (13 + 1)